flixpressllc/FrixxerSchedulerDrafts/docs/00-overview-and-concept.md

 in succession in the main content area.
 Choice of video may be a direct upload (for which the upload will immediately start upon choosing a file, and a video URL returned, which would then be saved to the `Presentation`), or stock video that we will have them choose from
 (which will be a stock video service that we need to write and administratively populate).
-For each main content video specified, the user specifies tags, or keywords, that would drive which ads will show up (if there is an ad space) while the main video is playing.
+For each main content video specified, the user specifies tags, or keywords, that would drive which ads will show up while the main video is playing.

 There arises the question of when the `Presentation` will actually air.
-It seems natural to store the information of when the `Presentation` will air with the presentation itself, but we will address that in the scheduling aspect of this system.
-So, a `Presentation` will not be associated with specific dates and times.
+It seems natural to store the information of when the `Presentation` will air, to the `Presentation` itself, but we will address that in the scheduling aspect of this system.
+So, a `Presentation` will not be associated with a specific date and time.
 A `Presentation` will be concerned only with its content and other information that will drive its dynamic parts for when it actually airs.
 This way, the `Presentation` may be scheduled at will at any time, and the resulting video will have up-to-date dynamic content by the time it airs.